dwc13/.dotfile/README.md

 ## Dominic Carrillo

-This is my personal configuration files for:
+This is my personal configuration files

-	- Vim
-	- Git
-	- Bash

 As of June 6th, 2022 I created this repository to start my personal configuration story.